These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to bring objective test results or prior medical documentation

-Why: Because DC 6276 requires a pathological basis, objective documentation is critical.
+Because DC 6276 requires a pathological basis, objective documentation is critical.
 An examiner who has no prior records to review may be unable to establish the required basis based solely on the interview, potentially resulting in a non-compensable finding.

-Do this instead: Bring copies of: any gustometry or taste test results, MRI or CT imaging reports, neurological evaluations, ENT specialist notes, and any service treatment records documenting head/facial injuries, surgeries, or infections that may have caused the taste loss.
+Instead: Bring copies of: any gustometry or taste test results, MRI or CT imaging reports, neurological evaluations, ENT specialist notes, and any service treatment records documenting head/facial injuries, surgeries, or infections that may have caused the taste loss.

 Impact: All rating levels